kristinemlarson/gnssrefl/README.md

 <HR>

-### Would you like to help with writing code for this project?<a name="weneedhelp"></a>
+### GNSS-IR Community <a name="weneedhelp"></a>

 **We need help to maintain and improve this code.
 How can you help?**

 <ol>

-* Archives are *constantly* changing their file transfer protocols.
+- Archives are *constantly* changing their file transfer protocols.
 If you find one in <code>gnssrefl</code> that doesn't work anymore, please fix it and let us know.
 Please test that it works for both older and newer data.

-* If you would like to add an archive, please do so.
+- If you would like to add an archive, please do so.
 Use the existing code in gps.py as a starting point.

-* We need better models for GNSS-IR far more than we need more journal articles finding that the method works.
+- We need better models for GNSS-IR far more than we need more journal articles finding that the method works.
 And we need these models to be in python.

-* I would like to add a significant wave height calculation to this code.
+- I would like to add a significant wave height calculation to this code.
 If you have such code that works on fitting the spectrum computed with detrended SNR data, please consider contributing it.

-* If you have a better refraction correction than we are using, please provide it to us as a function in python.
+- If you have a better refraction correction than we are using, please provide it to us as a function in python.

-* Write up a new [use case](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md).
+- Write up a new [use case](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md).

-* Investigate surface related biases for polar tide gauge calculations (ice vs water).
+- Investigate surface related biases for polar tide gauge calculations (ice vs water).

-* I have ported NOCtide.m and will add it here when I get a chance.
+- I have ported NOCtide.m and will add it here when I get a chance.

 </ol>